GrafClean Eggshell Interior Colour - Our hardest wearing, low sheen Eggshell finish paint for woodwork, joinery, walls & high traffic areas

 - Sale price

-Four2Four - multi surface primer/undercoat for non absorbent surfaces
+Four2Four - all purpose primer for wood, metal, and all non absorbent surfaces

 - Regular price